 New Zealand and the Pacific

 New Zealand is a South Pacific nation with strong cultural, economic and political ties with other Pacific states and territories.
 People of Pacific Island descent were 7.4% of the total population in 2013.
-Auckland, with a quarter of its population identifying themselves as Māori or Pasifika in 2013, was regularly described as the world’s largest Polynesian city.
-Since 1993, Pacific Islanders have held seats in New Zealand’s Parliament.
+Auckland, with a quarter of its population identifying themselves as Māori or Pasifika in 2013, is regularly described as the world’s largest Polynesian city.
+Pacific Islanders have held seats in New Zealand’s Parliament since 1993.

 Pacific identity